QuentinAndre/Website/content/post/clean-analyze-distbuilder-data-python/index.md

 Good!
 The raw allocation strings have now been converted to the actual distribution provided by participants.

 However, the data is in a nice shape: the data for each participant is stored as a list of number in a single column.
 Ideally, we'd like a format that we can use to do analysis and graphs.

-### b.
-Pivoting the distributions in long form
+### B. Pivoting the distributions in long form

 We are now going to reshape the data in long form, such that one record corresponds to one value entered by one participant.

 ```python
 part_values = (